Why Animal Agriculture is Not the Leading Cause of Climate Change

-A healthy portion of animal agriculture’s bad rap comes from the falsehood that livestock is the major source of greenhouse gases (GHGs).
+A healthy portion of animal agriculture’s bad rap comes from the falsehood that livestock is the primary source of greenhouse gases in our society.

-In the United States, we rely heavily on the Environmental Protection Agency (EPA) to supply us with GHG data.
-Based on the EPA’s 2016 report, the following sectors/activities contribute to GHGs accordingly: transportation – 28 percent, energy – 28 percent, industry – 22 percent and agriculture – 9 percent.
-The agriculture figure includes animal agriculture at 3.9 percent, which constitutes 3.9 percent of all U.S. GHG emissions.
+In the United States, we rely heavily on the Environmental Protection Agency (EPA) to supply us with greenhouse gas data.
+Based on the EPA’s 2016 report, the following sectors/activities contribute to greenhouse gases accordingly: transportation – 28 percent, energy – 28 percent, industry – 22 percent and agriculture – 9 percent.
+The agriculture figure includes animal agriculture at 3.9 percent, which constitutes 3.9 percent of all U.S. greenhouse gas emissions.

 In 2006, the United Nations’ Food and Agriculture Organization (FAO) published a global study titled “Livestock’s Long Shadow.”
-It stated, among other things, that livestock was contributing a staggering 18 percent to the world’s GHG emissions.
-The FAO drew a startling conclusion: Globally, livestock was emitting more GHGs than all modes of transportation combined.
+It stated, among other things, that livestock was contributing a staggering 18 percent to the world’s greenhouse gas emissions.
+The FAO drew a startling conclusion: Globally, livestock was emitting more greenhouse gases than all modes of transportation combined.

-The claim was incorrect, having come about as the result of an error in the methodology used to gather data.
+The claim came about as the result of an error in the methodology used to gather data, which the team behind it noted.

 Can giving up meat help save the planet?